Having a husband in prison is a stigma in

-society.
+our society.
 However, it is possible to cope and get through this difficult time in your life.
-Let me help you along the way and
+Let me help you along the way

-in the prison system for the past 22 months.
-He was first in a minimum security unit, a place called "The Farm," with open
+been in the prison system for the past 22 months.
+He was first in a minimum security unit, a place called "The Farm," with

-waits at home for her husband.
-Our society takes care of the sick, the dyimg, the homeless, but the prisoner's wife is alone
+she waits at home for her husband.
+Our society takes care of the sick, the dyimg, the homeless, but the prisoner's wife is

 She is faced with insurmountable problems....financial,

 emotional, psychological, social, stigmatization, health problems to face alone, children to take care of.
 She keeps the household